dataesr/bso-publications/doc/bso.md

 ---
-title: 'A new framework for the French Open Science Monitor'
+title: 'A new framework for the French Open Science Monitor (BSO)'
 author:
   - Anne L'Hôte:
       institute: mesri